 It’s almost Thanksgiving for our American furfriends!
 Are you ready for family, friends, and feasting fun?
-Today’s special guest post was created for our readers by the team at Rover, with helpful tips on planning for your upcoming Thanksgiving celebrations.
+Today’s special guest post was created for our readers by the team at Rover, with helpful tips on planning for your Thanksgiving celebrations.
 Holidays can be crazy, hectic, and stressful at the best of times; however, they can be even moreso with pets.
 A little advanced planning and preparation can help keep things lower stress for you and your pets, whether you’ll be celebrating at home together or across the miles this Thanksgiving.

 A Paws for Gratitude - Celebrating Thanksgiving with Pets